 Plan & Execute Daily Operations

-The FIR team recommends printing and posting this daily flow chart that can be referenced throughout the day.
-For a more thorough understanding of each component, listen to the FIR team’s recorded webinars, which are listed at the bottom of this page.
+The Cruelty Recovery Center (CRC) team recommends printing and posting this daily flow chart that can be referenced throughout the day.
+For a more thorough understanding of each component, listen to the ASPCA’s recorded webinars, which are listed at the bottom of this page.

-In-enclosure enrichment can include stuffed Kong- type toys, puzzle toys, different scents sprayed on newspaper, etc. FIR recommends changing the enrichment type to help maintain some novelty and high interest from the animals.
+In-enclosure enrichment can include stuffed Kong-type toys, other puzzle toys, chews for dogs, scratching posts for cats, calming or stimulating scents sprayed on items (never on bedding), etc. The CRC team recommends changing the enrichment type to help maintain some novelty and high interest from the animals.

-Out-of-enclosure enrichment can consist of walks, indoor and outdoor play areas and one-on-one socialization.
+Out-of-enclosure enrichment can consist of walks, indoor and outdoor play, and one-on-one socialization.
 There are also easy training and enrichment tips staff and volunteers can implement every time they handle a dog or puppy.